jrochkind/attr_json/README.md

 which is a hash that includes the key/value, `lang: en`, it can have other key/values in it too.

+(No built-in way currently to do `like` queries?)

+## Dirty tracking

+Full change-tracking, ActiveRecord::Attributes::Dirty-style, is available in Rails 5.1+ on `json_attribute`s on your ActiveRecord classes that include `JsonAttribute::Record`, by including `JsonAttribute::Record::Dirty`.
+Change-tracking methods are available off the `json_attribute_changes` method.

+    class MyModel < ActiveRecord::Base
+       include JsonAttribute::Record
+       include JsonAttribute::Record::Dirty

+       json_attribute :str, :string
+    end

+    model = MyModel.new
+    model.str = "old"
+    model.save
+    model.str = "new"

+    # All and only "new" style dirty tracking methods (Raisl 5.1+)
+    # are available:

+    model.saved_changes
+    model.changes_to_save
+    model.saved_change_to_str?
+    model.saved_change_to_str
+    model.will_save_change_to_str?
+    # etc

+More options are available, including merging changes from 'ordinary' ActiveRecord attributes in.
+See docs on [Dirty Tracking](./doc_src/dirty_tracking.md)

 ## Do you want this?

 Why might you want this?